paulschick/meteorite-tracker/notes/001-filtering-sorting.md

 2. filteredArray -> contains filtered meteorites
 3. sortedArray -> contains sorted meteorites

 That should be it.
 I might just be making it too complicated.

+These will be in the Service.
+Then, we can have three different elements that are either loaded or not in the DOM if their property is there.
+Filtered by mass over 100000, etc.

+Maybe the reason in Pluralsight that the session filtering and stuff is in the component is because it's part of an Event, and the event service wouldn't deal with that.
+I'm filtering the data being returned, so that should be in ther service.

 ## Filter Function